 Long-term well thought out strategy often leads to difficult daily decisions.
 But they’re worth it in the long run.
 They require a certain amount of self-discipline.
 If happiness and success were easy, well, they’re not.

-Urges impact, not just our physical and emotional health, but the quality of our business retirement plans.
+Urges impact not just our physical and emotional health but the quality of our business retirement plans.
 Whether or not we’ll have adequate funds for momentous events.
 The number of children we’ll have.
-Concerns about family and friends, such as whether or not to put in the effort to find a deeper level of commitment with our spouse.
+Concerns about family and friends, such as whether to put in the effort to find a deeper level of commitment with our spouse.
 Leadership succession plans, if you own a business.

 The difference is noticeable.
 Urges can lead us to poor decisions, toward obesity, high cholesterol, and, quite possibly, a life of unhappy struggles.
-A clear strategy, one that is in alignment with our highest values, can assist us in experiencing our dreams.
+A clear strategy that aligns with our highest values can assist us in experiencing our dreams.

 Let’s get things going in our favor.
 Make things happen.
 Change the direction of life so that it’s unfolding in our direction.